 The kings following David recalled the promise of everlasting dynasty, as we hear in this psalm from a later time.
 The falling away of later kings is lamented in parts of this psalm we do not read, for in Advent we concentrate on hope for the future.

 These are the closing verses of St Paul’s Letter to the Romans written to them before he travelled to preach in the capital.
 He took the opportunity to lay out his theology of salvation through faith in Christ.
-The ending stands as both a blessing and a summary and serves well to conclude Advent as our summary of what God did and is still doing in Jesus.
+The ending stands as both a blessing and a summary and serves well to conclude Advent and as a summary of what God did and is still doing in Jesus.

 This scene is traditionally called ‘the Annunciation’ and we celebrate that on March 25, nine months before the birth of Jesus.
 We hear this gospel twice, now as our final preparation for the feast of Jesus’ entry into our world.
 Luke has constructed his accounts carefully, drawing on various themes of the Old Testament, such as the promise to David in the first reading.
 This is in a form called a ‘birth announcement’ – usually a prophecy – in the Old Testament, of a birth that has something unusual about it.
 The form is first seen when ‘messengers’ or angels from God promised that Sarah would bear a son to Abraham when she was past child-bearing age (Genesis 18:1-5).
 A similar story is of Hannah, the mother of the prophet Samuel (1Samuel 1:9-28).
 Hannah’s song of praise (1 Samuel 2:10) is also similar to Mary’s ‘Magnificat’.
 Matthew makes a special point of another birth announcement text, Isaiah 7:14 – ‘the virgin shall conceive and give birth to a son and they will call his name Emmanuel.’

 Luke has arranged the first two chapters of his gospel with two complimentary announcements and births: John the Baptist first, then Jesus.
 In both, Gabriel announces the special birth to an unexpected mother.
 Elizabeth was like Sarah, old beyond child-bearing.
 Mary, though ‘betrothed’, is not yet married and still a virgin.
-God’s plans for the both of the sons are predicted by Gabriel, but at each step of the two annunciations and the following births, Luke shows how Jesus is a ‘step up’ on John.
+God’s plans for both of the sons are predicted by Gabriel, but at each step of the two annunciations and the following births, Luke shows how Jesus is a ‘step up’ on John.
 So we have one unusual birth to an old woman but a more miraculous birth to a virgin.
 John will be a ‘great prophet’ but Jesus will be called ‘Son of the Most High.’
 John will come ‘in the spirit of Elijah’ an early prophet, but Jesus will take the throne promised to David as an eternal reign.
 Reading both these two stories together, the pattern with its variations shows how skilfully Luke presents theology as stories and also in the songs he puts in at appropriate moments.

 Jesus with the ‘Good News’ of his birth-life-passion-resurrection was something no one would have expected, and yet (as Rowan Williams points out) in another way everything that went before should have prepared us for the great events of God coming into our world and intimately into the heart of each Christian.
 Luke is especially gifted in tracing allusions in the Older Testament, and weaving them into his dramatic presentation of Jesus life.